dalibor/dalibornasevic.com/posts/068-processing-large-csv-files-with-ruby.md

 In the last script we did not load the whole file in memory at once which is the reason why we see less than 1 MB of memory increase.
 Time seems to be a very little slower compared to previous script because there is more IO involved.

 Imagine you need to process large CSV files of 10GB or more.
-Deciding which strategy seems obvious.
+Deciding which strategy to use seems obvious.